General principle: VAT is due in the country from which the delivery begins

 Delivery threshold exceeded – and then what?

-If a merchant, as described in the above example, exceeds the delivery threshold in the country of destination, he must register in that Member State for VAT purposes with the responsible tax authority.
-Registration usually requires a command of the local language and is therefore often only possible with the support of a local tax advisor.
+Suppose a merchant, as described in the above example, exceeds the delivery threshold in the country of destination.
+In that case, he must register in that Member State for VAT purposes with the responsible tax authority.
+Registration usually requires a command of the local language and is, therefore, often only possible with the support of a local tax advisor.
 In some cases, this can result in substantial costs.

 Following VAT registration, a tax number is assigned to the merchant.
 This entails recurring VAT declarations, VAT payments and record-keeping obligations, which in most cases also require the involvement of local consultants or similar service providers.

-If a merchant decides to issue invoices showing the amount of VAT separately to private customers as well, he must note the necessary information on the invoice depending on the country of destination and his tax registrations.
+Suppose a merchant issues invoices showing the amount of VAT separately to private customers.
+In that case, he must note the necessary information on the invoice, depending on the country of destination and his tax registrations.
 This includes the correct tax rate of the country of destination, the tax number assigned by the tax authority there and, depending on the EU Member State, other mandatory information.